CS FMP 200 - Car radio AEG - Free user manual and instructions

 • SWITCHING TO CD MODE

-If a CD is already inserted in the driver: Keep pressing MOD button (6) shortly until the CD mode display appears.
+If a CD is already inserted in the driver: Keep pressing the MOD button (6) shortly until the CD mode display appears.

 - SELECTING TRACKS